metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
 - `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAuthobject, which shall be mounted into the VMAuth Pods.
+- `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to  VMAuths config-reloader containerfor example resyncInterval: '30s'
 - `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as theVMAuth object, which contains auth configuration for vmauth,configuration must be inside secret key: config.yaml.It must be created and managed manually.If it's defined, configuration for vmauth becomes unmanaged and operator'll not create any related secrets/config-reloaders
 - `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))